Skip to main content

 • Using code.

-On the other hand, if you are using code, you can define your collections programmatically, and you can use all the features of FireCMS.
+On the other hand, if you are using code, you can define your collections programmatically, and you can use all the features of FireCMS., including defining custom callbacks, customizing the permissions, and defining custom fields and components.

 Defining your collections